shobaseprg/center-of-row/README.md

 This extension allows you to instantly move the cursor to the center of the current line.

-Call "gtc" from the command palette.
+Call "cor" from the command palette.
 Or assign it to a shortcut.